jimboquijano/jimboquijano.github.io/README.md

 - This is **version 0.1.0**, built over a weekend.
 - Updates and improvements will be added soon.
-- Inspired by Brittany Chiang
+- Inspired by Brittany Chiang, thanks Brittany!
-- All interactive features are built in vanilla JavaScript.
+- All interactive features are built in vanilla JavaScript, by yours truly.